 Airports that are positioned at a higher altitude require more runway, and planes to have higher takeoff speeds because of lower oxygen levels.

-How Fast Do Small Planes Fly vs. Large Planes and Fighter Jets?
+Speed of Small Planes vs. Large Planes vs. Fighter Jets

 Small Planes vs. Private Jets